hpsaturn/ESPNowCam/README.md

-# ESPNowCam - Camera streamer via ESPNow
+# ESPNowCam - Data streamer

 [![PlatformIO](https://github.com/hpsaturn/esp32s3-cam/workflows/PlatformIO/badge.svg)](https://github.com/hpsaturn/esp32s3-cam/actions/) ![ViewCount](https://views.whatilearened.today/views/github/hpsaturn/esp32s3-cam.svg)

-The ESPNowCam library is a simple and direct video streamer designed for popular ESP32Cam models, utilizing the ESPNow protocol.
+The ESPNowCam library is a simple and direct video or data streamer designed for popular ESP32 devices, utilizing the ESPNow protocol.
 No need for IPs, routers, or credentials—keeping it straightforward and hassle-free! :D

 **This library is for general purpose**, as it accepts pointers to various types of data, including buffers, strings, images, or any byte-formatted content.
 This flexibility enables transmission of larger packages across different scenarios, not limited to cameras alone.
 For instance, a buffer of 4000 bytes takes approximately 1/9 of a second to transmit, resulting in a frame rate of around 9FPS.